QUANTUMS453/Python-problems-tbs/README.md

-# Python-problems-tbs
+Python-problems-tbs

-problems and solution in this repository
+This repository contains Python problems and their solutions.

-find problems in PTBS.txt
+🧠 Problems can be found in PTBS.txt

-the answers are in seperate files named with the problem name
+📁 Solutions are in separate files, each named after the problem title 📊 Problems are sorted by difficulty (Easy, Medium, Hard)

-and btw thanks to chatgpt for doing comment things(i hate doing it)
+    Thanks to ChatGPT for writing the comments — I hate doing them 😅